Income scheme for law firm breaches Part IVA

 Alexander v Chief Commissioner of State Revenue NSWCATAD 180

-Broadly, the Court held that where a transfer of dutiable property is made by the executors of an estate to a beneficiary, pursuant to an agreement between beneficiaries of the estate to vary the distributions that would otherwise be made under the will, the dutiable value of the property is to be reduced by the transferee beneficiary’s proportionate entitlement to the dutiable property, rather than their proportionate entitlement to the estate as a whole.
+Broadly, the Tribunal held that where a transfer of dutiable property is made by the executors of an estate to a beneficiary, pursuant to an agreement between beneficiaries of the estate to vary the distributions that would otherwise be made under the will, the dutiable value of the property is to be reduced by the transferee beneficiary’s proportionate entitlement to the dutiable property, rather than their proportionate entitlement to the estate as a whole.

 Under the relevant will, the Taxpayer’s mother bequeathed her residuary estate (which included but was not limited to, her home (Property)) equally to her three children.
 Upon her death, the beneficiaries under the will agreed to transfer the Property to the Taxpayer.
 As the value of the Property outweighed the Taxpayer’s entitlement under the will, the Taxpayer agreed to pay the difference between the value of the Property and his share of the estate to his two siblings, in full settlement of his entitlement under the will.